 In this guide, learn the current state of RIM, then discover what the future holds.

 RIM is the monitoring and management of IT infrastructure from a remote location.
 Company X outsources infrastructure management to Company Y, for example.
-Alternatively, super-smart software takes care of all this monitoring and management, and organizations can view management processes in real-time from their devices.
-An administrator might need to visit the organization’s physical location (or post-COVID, a home location) to repair broken hardware, but that should be a rare occurrence.
+Alternatively, super-smart software handles all this monitoring and management, and organizations can view management processes in real time from their devices.
+An administrator might need to visit the organization’s physical location (or, post-COVID, a home location) to repair broken hardware, but that should be a rare occurrence.

 The term “IT infrastructure” — the thing or things that RIM monitors and manages — has different definitions but might include one or all of the below: